 He thinks that there is a great need to introduce mechanisms and projects to bring the problems of certain communities closer together, and this is something positive that technology can bring us.
 But at the same time, the trend towards moving into a field of criminal actuarialism, which seeks to predict the current criminal risk, “can lead us to build algorithms that can reproduce certain positions that are made by people and that can end up deepening according to which stigmas, discriminations, etc.”.
 He also comments that community policing is confronted with problems that are structurally rooted and should be addressed from this prism by institutions and society as a whole.
 He also believes that for community policing to work well, crime prevention must be analysed from a much broader social perspective, and that “without truly social policies that can address a range of situations and perspectives it is going to be very difficult to generate effective links”.

-You can see/review the presentation event in this video:
+You can see/review the presentation event in this video (video in Spanish):